tuds-wiki/tud-wiki.github.io/docs/3_basic_sim.md

 The structure of a simulation data file can also be printed using the `Simulation.print_sim_data_struct()` or `print_sim_data_struct()` functions.
 This will print the structure of the `sim_data` dictionary as a tree, allowing you to see the exact keys and data types used in the data.
 An example of the output of `print_sim_data_struct()` is shown below.

+Note that the dimensions of array are only displayed up to 2D.
+If an array has a higher dimension, this is denoted by a '<i>+</i>'.
+If the array is inhomogeneous (ie. its dimensions are inconsistent), this is denoted by a '<i>*</i>' and the array's maximum size is shown.

 ```python
 my_sim.print_sim_data_struct()